the-road-to-learn-react/the-road-to-react/manuscript/react-styling/svg.md

 );
 ~~~~~~~

-Regardless of the styling approach you are using, you can give your SVG icon in the button a hover effect too.
+Regardless of the styling approach you are using, you can give your SVG icon in the button a hover effect too, because right now it doesn't look right for the hover state.
 In the basic CSS approach, it would look like the following in the *src/App.css* file:

 {title="src/App.css",lang="css"}
 ~~~~~~~